beckomw/beckomw.github.io/README.md

 [^1]:My portfolio is pretty simple, I focus on the back-end to ensure things are working effectively and easy to implement saving time and money.
 I know basic front-end technologies but I prefer to work on the back-end using Java or Python.
-Most of my code is on a private cloud space, if you want to see more coding examples please ask or you could invite me to an interview.
+Most of my code is on a private cloud space.